 where \begin{itemize}[noitemsep] \item $P_{p,z}^{PV,ind}$ is the PV capacity of all prosumers/producers of category $p$ within an individual REC located in market zone $z$. \item $ind$ refers to an individual REC. \item $Sh_{p,z}^{ind}$ is the capacity share of prosumers/producers of category $p$ within an individual REC in zone $z$. \item $n_{p,z}$ is the number of RECs that include at least one prosumer/producer of category $p$ in market zone $z$. \end{itemize}

-Similarly, the self-consumption level of 49.1\% was identified as the average across all RECs for which such data were available.
-Consequently, our engineering model is based on a self-consumption range of 45\%--50\%--55\%, where the central value corresponds to the real-world situation, the lower bound reflects a slightly more pessimistic scenario, and the upper bound represents a more optimistic scenario that reflects the potential deployment of battery energy storage systems (BESS).
+The self-consumption level of 49.1\% was identified as the average across all RECs.
+Consequently, our engineering model is based on a self-consumption range of 45\%--50\%--55\%, where the central value corresponds to the real-world situation, the lower bound reflects a slightly more pessimistic scenario, and the upper bound represents a more optimistic scenario that reflects the potential deployment of BESS.
 However, only 3.6\% of the RECs currently report having plans to install BESS.
-Although BESS would enable both a higher self-consumption rate and increased remuneration for shared energy, long payback periods inhibit their adoption.
+Although BESS would enable both a higher self-consumption rate and increased remuneration for shared energy, long payback periods inhibit their adoption.\\

-Another input parameter is the 'most common building type', which is essential to select realistic prosumer load profiles in the engineering model.
-For example, public prosumers may be represented by the load profile of a school or a sports facility, while SME prosumers may be modelled using the load profiles of commercial buildings or hotels.
+Another input parameter is the ``most common building type'', which is essential to select realistic prosumer load profiles for the engineering model.
+For example, public prosumers may be represented by the load profile of a school or a sports facility, while SME prosumers may be modeled using the load profiles of commercial buildings or hotels, etc. This parameter was derived from our database by manually counting the types of buildings for different categories of prosumers.
 Clearly, different load profiles yield different results.
-Therefore, identifying the most common building type is critical for producing outputs that closely reflect reality without introducing excessive complexity by modelling all possible building types.
-This parameter was derived from our database through manual counting of building types for different categories of prosumers.
+Therefore, identifying the most common building type is critical to producing outputs that closely reflect reality without introducing excessive complexity by modeling all possible building types.